laokaow/IoT-Stovetop/README.md

 # IoT-Stovetop

+A "smart" warning system which tracks temperature above the stovetop.
+In conjunction with a motion detector the system knows whether the stove/oven is on and if no one is there using it.
+Connected to wifi and sending messages with the mqtt protocol to be able to monitor remotely
 ---

 This is my project report for the summer course Applied IoT 1DT305 @ Linnaeus University.

-A "smart" warning system which tracks temperature above the stovetop.
-In conjunction with a motion detector the system knows whether the stove/oven is on and if no one is there using it.

 Author: Edwin Bylander
 Student Credentials: ed225bu

 ### Estimated time:
-Putting hardware together: 2 hours.
+Putting hardware together(Following the diagram): 1-3 hours.
 Note: this is without trimming cables, soldering etc
 Writing the code: I put around 20-30 hours (including wifi connection, mqtt etc)
-Adafruit and MQTT (Setting up feeds, dashboards): Under 1 hour
+Adafruit and MQTT (Setting up feeds, dashboards): 1-2 hours
-Fixing the Back/Frontend:
+Fixing the Back/Frontend: Entirely dependent on the level of the system and the developer

 ### Objective